VNG-Realisatie/nlx/CONTRIBUTING.md

 ## Problems, suggestions and questions in Issues

 You don't need to change any of our code or documentation to be a contributor.
 Please help development by reporting problems, suggesting changes and asking questions.
-To do this, you can [create a GitHub Issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitLab Issues for NLX](https://gitlab.com/commonground/nlx/issues).
+To do this, you can [create an issue using GitLab](https://docs.gitlab.com/ee/user/project/issues/create_new_issue.html) for this project in the [GitLab Issues for NLX](https://gitlab.com/commonground/nlx/issues).

 ## Documentation and code in Merge Requests

 If you want to add to the documentation or code of one of our projects you should push a branch and make a Merge Request.
-If you never used GitLab, get up to speed by reading about the [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/).
+If you have never used GitLab before, get up to speed by reading about the [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/).

 ### 1. Make your changes